 Change Control Board

-The Change Control Board is a designated group which is reviews technical specifications and authorizes changes within the organizations infrastructure.
+Also knows as the Change Authorisation Board or CAB, the Change Control Board is a designated group which reviews technical specifications and authorizes changes within the organizations infrastructure.
 Technical design documents, user impact analysis and implementation strategies are typical of the types of communication this group requires.

 You should identify the customer if the project is the result of a solicitation.
 In such a case, the customer will be involved in reviewing prototypes, approval of designs and implementation stages and acceptance of the final project the project generates.